PuYuuu/Mobile-swarm/README.md

 # Mobile-swarm
-## Cooperative Control of Multiple Mobile Robots Based on CO-VINS
+## Cooperative Control of Multiple Mobile Robots Based on Co-VINS